Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Designing an enzymatic cycle-based receiver

 We note in particular that a requirement for the TH-cycle \eqref{cr:p:Z1:all} to behave as a TH-function is $H_{M1} \gg \frac{K_T}{\Omega}$, which means $H_{M1}$ has to be chosen so that it is much higher than the concentration of the \ce{K} molecules in the receiver voxel.
-This is the same as requiring that the TH-cycle \eqref{cr:p:Z1:all} to have high input impedance and a consequence is that few \ce{K} molecules will be sequestered by the TH cycle.
+We can show that the condition $H_{M1} \gg \frac{K_T}{\Omega}$ implies that few \ce{K} molecules will be sequestered by the TH cycle.

-We explain in Appendix \ref{app:TH:para} how we can find reaction rate constants ($a_1$, $d_1$, etc) for the TH-cycle such that the number of \ce{Y_*} molecules is proportional to the TH function in \eqref{eqn:pdp:llr_approx}.
+We explain in \ifarxiv Appendix \ref{app:TH:para} \else \cite[Appendix F]{Chou:arxiv_pdp} \fi how we can find reaction rate constants ($a_1$, $d_1$, etc) for the TH-cycle such that the number of \ce{Y_*} molecules is proportional to the TH function in \eqref{eqn:pdp:llr_approx}.
 Note that the choice of the rate constants has to make $H_{M1} \gg \frac{K_T}{\Omega}$, $H_{M2} \ll \frac{P_T}{\Omega}$, which are required for the cycle in \eqref{cr:p:Z1:all} to behave as a TH-function.
-In particular, given that we $H_{M1} = \frac{d_1 + g_1}{a_1}$ has to be large.
-This can be achieved by having a small $a_1$ which implies that the reaction \ce{Y + K -> YK} is slow.
-We learn from the slow-scale tau-leaping algorithm \cite{Cao:2005gj} that this reaction is then driven by the average number of \ce{K} molecules.
+In particular, given that $H_{M1} = \frac{d_1 + g_1}{a_1}$ has to be large, this can be achieved by having a small $a_1$ which implies that the reaction \ce{Y + K -> YK} is slow.
+According to \cite{Cao:2005gj}, this slow binding rate means this reaction is then driven by the average number of \ce{K} molecules.

 At the same time, the calculation of the TH-function by \eqref{eqn:pdp:hyperbolic} is based on the steady state.
 Overall, this means the calculation of the TH-function by the TH-cycle \eqref{cr:p:Z1:all} is driven by the steady state mean number of $K(t)$.
-This justifies why we could use a constant $K_T$ for an approximate analysis in Appendix \ref{app:hyperbolic}.
+This justifies why we could use a constant $K_T$ for an approximate analysis in \ifarxiv Appendix \ref{app:hyperbolic}. \else \cite[Appendix E]{Chou:arxiv_pdp}. \fi